AbdullahKhurram30/Classification-Pipeline/README.md

-# First-Pipeline

-A simple classification pipeline that classifies the type of workout based on various variables recorded by smart watches.
+A simple classification pipeline that classifies the type of workout based on various variables recorded by smartwatches.